ota-meshi/eslint-plugin-regexp/README.md

 - Find the wrong usage of regular expressions, and their hints.
 - Enforces a consistent style of regular expressions.
 - Find hints for writing optimized regular expressions.
+- 80 plugin rules for regular expression syntax and features.

 You can check on the [Online DEMO](https://ota-meshi.github.io/eslint-plugin-regexp/playground/).